-A majority of Americans in highly vaccinated counties now live in covid hot spots, Post analysis finds
+Spread of delta variant ignites covid hot spots in highly vaccinated parts of the U.S., Post analysis finds

 That doesn’t mean the city’s vaccination efforts are for naught.

-Residents of Orleans Parish have a far lower hospitalization rate at 16 per 100,000 versus statewide at 46 per 100,000, according to Covid Act Now data cited by local health officials.
+Residents of Orleans Parish have a far lower hospitalization rate at 16 per 100,000 than the statewide rate, 46 per 100,000, according to Covid Act Now data cited by local health officials.
 But the city’s hospitals are still under strain as covid-19 patients from sparsely vaccinated rural areas that lack quality hospitals arrive for care.

 While the city doesn’t have reliable data on the prevalence of breakthrough infections, Avegno suspects they may be common.

-She cited the recent Centers for Disease Control and Prevention study of an outbreak in Provincetown, Mass. where three-quarters of the infected were fully vaccinated, bolstering suspicions vaccinated people are more easily spreading the transmissible delta variant even in vaccinated communities.
+She cited the recent CDC study of an outbreak in Provincetown, Mass., where three-quarters of the infected were fully vaccinated, bolstering suspicions that vaccinated people are more easily spreading the transmissible delta variant even in vaccinated communities.
 More than 1,000 people were infected; seven were hospitalized.

 [How Provincetown, Mass., stress-tested the coronavirus vaccine with summer partying and delta]